arturo-lang/grafito/README.md

 #### Description

-Get the first node of given type, that satisfies all of given properties and relationships
+Get the first node of given type, that satisfies all of given properties and/or relationships.

 #### Usage